doums/ponton.nvim/README.md

 A minimal statusline

-⚠ designed for my personal usage
+⚠ designed for my personal use

 ### Config